 [Healeys] Powder Coating Springs

-space with some sort of heating capacity, can call themselves a powder-coater.
+enclosed space with some sort of heating capacity, can call themselves a

-Finding a company that performs work in accordance with industry standards
+powder-coater.
+Finding a company that performs work in accordance with

-is baked at 450 degree F oven temperature (410 degree F material temperature)
+It is baked at 450 degree F oven temperature (410 degree F material

-for approximately 12 minutes.
-This process does not reduce the structural
+temperature) for approximately 12 minutes.
+This process does not reduce the

-capabilities of aluminum, a material with a much lower melting point than
+structural capabilities of aluminum, a material with a much lower melting

 The problem with heat-setting a finish onto some steel materials at 450

-bubbles in the finish.
-It is my understanding that this does not alter the
+"bubbles" in the finish.
+It is my understanding that this does not alter

 From: healeys-bounces at autox.team.net [mailto:healeys-bounces at autox.team.net]

 To: Charlie Frazer